techidaily/site-review-topics/source/_posts/in-2024-how-to-fix-apple-iphone-12-pro-max-find-my-friends-no-location-found-drfone-by-drfone-virtual-ios.md

 ![life360 introduction](https://images.wondershare.com/drfone/virtual-loaction/Stop-Life360-From-Tracking-You-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RJNYTGHVlLc?si=lhdUUVYMVQjzHXBh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 This is where spoofing Life360 comes handy.
 No matter whether you own an iPhone or Android, you can spoof Life360 with the right tricks and tools.
 In this article, we will discuss the different ways to stop Life360 from tracking you.
 But, before that, let's take a look at what is Life360.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/W5aJC8okA8s?si=L2rnYAp-gmGlLQSf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### What is Life360?